ziacko/SPIRV-viewer/README.md

 # SPIRV-viewer
-a tool for viewing SPIRV binaries to GLSL and SPIRV assembly as well as reflection data
+a tool for viewing SPIRV binaries as GLSL and SPIRV assembly as well as reflection data

 Static viewing tool for the SPIRV file format. loads SPIRV binary files from disk.